norbertes/coderbyte/README.md

-My answers to coderbyte (in JavaScript)
+My answers to coderbyte (in JavaScript), all got max points.